← All posts

 1. The protocol already allows many tool calls in one message

-This isn’t a feature the harness invented — it’s native to the API protocol.
-An assistant message’s content is just a list of content blocks, and that list can freely mix text, thinking, and any number of tool_use blocks.
+This is native to the API protocol.
+An assistant message’s content is a list of content blocks, and that list can freely mix text, thinking, and any number of tool_use blocks.

-JollySammy’s streaming state machine appends each arriving tool block, in the order it shows up in the stream, onto two lists: the finalized accumulated_content and the running tool_use_blocks.
-So the block order inside the assistant message is exactly the model’s output order.
+JollySammy’s streaming state machine appends each arriving tool block, in the order it shows up in the stream, onto two lists, the finalized accumulated_content and the running tool_use_blocks.
+So the block order inside the assistant message is exactly the model’s output order, and later sections treat it as the reference order.

 2. Who can run in parallel?
 Ask the tool itself, with the actual input in hand

-The tempting design is a static table hard-wired somewhere: a fixed directive of which tools may parallelize.
-JollySammy doesn’t love that approach.
-The harness he likes instead hands the decision to each tool, and judges it against the concrete input of this particular call.
+One way to answer is a static table hard-wired somewhere, listing which tools may parallelize.
+The harness JollySammy likes hands the decision to each tool, and judges it against the concrete input of this particular call.

 The Tool base class follows three decision rules: